Q. Do you have exams?

 Q. Is there an age limit?

 A. No. Neither upper nor lower.
-However in practice most members are retired or semi-retired.
+However, in practice, most members are no longer in full time work.

 Q. How do I set about joining?